sinkien/IBAN4Net/README.md

 - CountryCode dictionary contains definitions for all of the countries (I hope)
 - Instead of valueOf(), I'm using a pattern of CreateInstance()
-- Iban Builder verifies lengths of some of the parts during formatting and can left-pad them with zeroes if they are shorter than BBAN rule specifies (see examples).
+- Iban Builder verifies lengths of some of the parts during formatting and can left-pad them with zeroes if they are shorter than BBAN rule specifies (see examples)
+- Validation of IBAN and BIC can be done without exceptions (see examples)

 <b>You can get this library directly to your project from NuGet: <a href="https://www.nuget.org/packages/IBAN4Net/">https://www.nuget.org/packages/IBAN4Net/</a></b>